ngUpgraders/ng-forward/README.md

 # angular-decorators [![Build Status](https://travis-ci.org/MikeRyan52/angular-decorators.svg?branch=master)](https://travis-ci.org/MikeRyan52/angular-decorators)

-Angular 2, due to be released this year, offers a drastically different API for creating applications in comparison to Angular 1.x. angular-decorators provides decorators and utilities that allow you to write AngularJS 1.x apps in a similar way to this new API.
-By taking advantage of these decorators and utilities, porting your existing AngularJS 1.x apps to Angular 2 will be a quicker, less painful process.
+angular-decorators is a library of ES7 decorators for writing Angular 2 style code in AngularJS.

 ## Modules

-The standard `angular.module` does not understand the metadata attached to your classes or functions from this library's decorators.
-You must use the provided Module class to create Angular modules.
-Using it is very similar to `angular.module`:
+The standard `angular.module` does not understand the metadata attached to your classes from this library's decorators.
+Use the provided Module function to create Angular modules:

 ```js
 import {Module} from 'angular-decorators';